-I am a communications specialist with almost 20 years of experience of working in the non-profit international development and environmental sustainability sector.
+I am a communications specialist with 25 years of experience of working in the non-profit international development and environmental sustainability sector.
 My passion is to empower people, particularly those with less of a voice on the world stage, to communicate and work towards social and ecological transformation.

 I have had the privilege of working with some of the most inspiring community leaders involved in frontline struggles in the the Global South as well exciting international campaigns that have changed global policies.
 My clients have included community leaders, indigenous organisations, government officials, scientists, students, professors, media companies, rock stars and even presidents of developing nations!

 For a full list of my skills, experience and a curriculum vitae, please visit my linkedin profile

 I love the creative process of communications, thinking of new and better ways to communicate core messages – and it is this drive to constantly improve communications that motivates me to work and also has led to deep respect for the work I do.

 Through my work, I have realised that the best way to improve communications in an organisation is to turn everyone into a good communicator.
 I am also conscious as a white male that we dominate far too much of global communications in today’s world, so I am happiest when I can use my skills to empower those with less of a voice on the global stage.
 As a result of these beliefs, I have consistently embedded training, skill-sharing and building the capacity of staff and others, into all my work.